edanalytics/edfi_api_client/README.md

 -----

 ### is_edfi2
-This boolean filter returns whether the client-connection to the ODS is via Ed-Fi2.
-Ed-Fi3 introduces many new features that are utilized heavily in this package.
+Ed-Fi3 introduced many new features that are utilized heavily in this package.

 ```python
 >>> api.is_edfi2()
 False
 ```

+Package compatibility with Ed-Fi2 has been deprecated as of version 0.3.

 -----